addyosmani/backbone-fundamentals/backbone-fundamentals.md

     setup: function() {
         this.obj = {};
         _.extend( this.obj, Backbone.Events );
-        this.obj.off(); // remove all custom events before each spec is run.
+        this.obj.off(); // remove all custom events before each test is run.
     }
 });